PACKING FOR CAMP

 We have a lot of programs at camp where campers are encouraged to dress up.
 While we have many costumes and accessories on site, many campers like to bring their own silly hats, socks, necklaces, tutus and other clothing/accessories ($20 at the Dollar Store is more than enough to outfit your camper for camp).
 Different coloured t-shirts are helpful for when campers are split into different teams for programs and Maccabiah.
 Some programs at camp might be messier than others so it is always a good idea to have one or two outfits that can get stained or dirty.
 Finally, don’t forget a white t-shirt or pillowcase for tie-dying!

 In order to prevent lost and misplaced items, please label every article of clothing and all belongings with your camper’s full name.
 Labels should be machine washable and waterproof.
-Click here to purchase labels from Mabel’s Labels and support Solelim's Camper Scholarship Fund in the process!
+Camp Solelim partners with Mabel's Labels: for every purchase, they donate a portion of the sale back to camp.

 Every week, a service collects the bags: clothing is washed, dried and returned the following day.
 We recommend campers bring their own laundry bags to be used until laundry day.
 Please help us reduce the chances of lost and/or misplaced laundry by clearly labelling your camper’s clothing.